26th247/Predicting-Terrorism-Success/README.md

 # Predicting-Terrorism-Success
-Predicting the success of terrorist attacks with the use of the classification models Naive Bayes, Logisitic Regression and Support Vector Machines with.
+Predicting the success of terrorist attacks through critically comparing machine learning models.
+Employing classification models such as Naive Bayes, Logisitic Regression and Support Vector Machines.
 Prefaced by feature selection and some data analysis.
 GTD global terrorism dataset.